joachimhs/EmberFestWebsite/site/mrkdwn/venue.md

 Visitor Distribution So Far
 ---------------------------

-The websites visitor distribution will help form the decision regarding where to place Ember Camp Europe.
+The websites visitor distribution will help form the decision regarding where to place Ember Fest.
 The photograph below shows the distribution for the first two days after the website launched.

 <img src="/img/visitor_distribution_first_two_days_1.png">